voidz8/rabo-assignment/README.md

 ## **How to Run**

 ### **Prerequisites**
-- JDK 17+ installed
+- JDK 21 installed
-- Maven or Gradle installed
+- Maven

 ### **Run the application**